mishaploid/beautiful-jekyll/publications.md

 ---

 ### Submitted/in Review
-A Yobi, C Bagaza, A Batushansky, V Shrestha, M Emery, S Holden, SD Turner-Hissong, ND Miller, and R Angelovici (2019) Uncovering the complex response of free and bound amino acids to water stress during seed setting. _In review_
+A Yobi, C Bagaza, A Batushansky, V Shrestha, M Emery, S Holden, **SD Turner-Hissong**, ND Miller, and R Angelovici (2019) Uncovering the complex response of free and bound amino acids to water stress during seed setting. _In review_

 ### Peer Reviewed